Cavernous malformations

 Surgery to remove a malformation

-- How long does surgery recovery usually take?
+- How long does surgery usually take?

 - How long should I plan to be in the hospital?